 - Boil it down to something simple.
 What is the simplest way possible to live out your values, maximize your skills/talents in the service of the things/people you care about each day to facilitate greater happiness and a sense of mission?
 For me, this exercise led me to understand that a determined focus on serving others was the most effective way to serve God, my family, friends, clients, the community and live out my values.
 This service brings me fulfillment and joy and permeates everything I attempt to do each day.

 I shared this post because knowing who you are and what you are called to do is a critical component of living a more meaningful life…and a strong personal mission statement can help you get there.
 When I was in my 20’s and 30’s, I was focused on climbing the corporate ladder as fast as possible with little understanding of what I would do if/when I reached the top.
 After a 25-year career in Corporate America, I launched Serviam Partners in 2013.
 One of the primary motivators for starting the company was my desire to more intentionally fulfill my mission of serving others in all areas of my professional and personal life.
 It is important to realize that mission statements can and should evolve/change over time.
-My mission statement at 32 is vastly different from the mission statement I now have at 52.
+My mission statement at 32 is vastly different from the mission statement I now have in my early 50’s.

 Probably the greatest revelation for me over the years has been the sense of peace and joy I feel which only comes from helping and serving other people.
 I work every day through my coaching, consulting, books and speaking engagements to influence positive outcomes for the people I encounter in my life.
 I make a lot of mistakes and certainly don’t have all the answers, but I am clear about my goals and my desire to take the right approach in the service of others.
 The path to get here had many twists and turns, but I have attempted to be very intentional along the way and am grateful for the countless lessons from this journey.